Johnson Vows To Get Brexit Done After Big Election Win - UrduPoint

 Condemning more than three years of bitterly divisive political wrangling, Johnson vowed in his victory speech to "put an end to all that nonsense" and "get Brexit done on time by January 31, no ifs, no buts".

-EU Council President Charles Michel said the bloc was set for talks but would do its utmost to protect European priorities.

-"My point is very clear: we are ready.
-We have decided what are our priorities," Michel said.
+German Chancellor Angela Merkel said Britain would be an economic "competitor at our door" after it leaves the EU while French President Emmanuel Macron warned against "unfair" competition.

-The result of Thursday's snap election -- the third in almost five years -- signals a personal victory for Johnson, a bombastic former London mayor and foreign minister who staked his political career on the vote.
+The result of Britain's third election in almost five years -- signals a personal victory for Johnson, a bombastic former London mayor and foreign minister who staked his political career on the vote.

 US President Donald Trump tweeted his congratulations on a "great WIN!" and said London and Washington would be able to strike a "massive new trade deal" after Brexit.